aghauss/SkySaver/README.md

 ## Usage

-Follow the steps below to start leveraging Skysaver for your flight queries:
+Follow the steps below to start rebuilding Skysaver with your own flight queries:

 1. Navigate to the `src` directory:
 ```bash